zacktcheng/zacktcheng.github.io/_posts/intro-to-k8s (LFS158)/2025-02-09-LFS158-kubernetes-architecture.md

 - [Worker Nodes](#worker-nodes)
 - [Networking](#networking)

+At a high level, kubernetes is a cluster of compute systems categorized by their distinct roles.
+These compute systems can be split into two categories:
+- Control plane nodes
+- Worker nodes

 ## Control Plane

 The Kubernetes control plane is a **collection of processes** that manages the state of a Kubernetes cluster.